Recap: Doctor Who S33 E8 "Cold War"

 - Logical Weakness: The Ice Warriors' Power Armor is weak against extreme heat.

 - Mistaken for Spies: The Doctor and Clara.

-- Modest Royalty: Skaldak is a Grand Marshal and a great Ice Warrior leader, but he wears a simple soldier's heavy armour instead of the lighter "Ice Lord" armour usually associated with the higher ranks.
+- Modest Royalty: Skaldak is a Grand Marshal and Sovereign and a great Ice Warrior leader, but he wears a simple soldier's heavy armour instead of the lighter "Ice Lord" armour usually associated with the higher ranks.
 (Since we only see the "Ice Lord" armour in stories set further into the future than this one, it's possible it just hadn't been developed in Skaldak's era.)

 - Mood Whiplash: The Soviet crew is doing a nuclear launch drill, only to be interrupted by the Professor wandering onto the bridge singing an Ultravox song.